A6GibKm/ConfettiSuite/README.md

 # The Confetti Suite

-The Ultimate confetti suite for prot warriors.
+This World of Warcraft addon provides the Ultimate confetti suite for protection warriors.

 The Confetti Suite shows tasteful confetti when a shield slams hits for over a million.